PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 &nbsp;
-- **Message interface:** Display 4 last messages and allows the merchant to see the whole conservation in a pop-in.
+- **Message interface:** Display the 4 latest messages and allows the merchant to see the whole conservation in a pop-in.

 ![Order's messages](/assets/images/2020/05/messages-order.png)